riceball1/riceball1/README.md

 ### My name is Dana Ng

 - 🔭 I’m currently working on a [75 Hard Tracking App](https://hard-challenge.web.app/) and [Find Your Tribe App](https://github.com/riceball1/find-your-tribe).
-- 🌱 I’m currently learning GraphQL, TypeScript, Frontend Security, Performance, Cypress.io, Systems Design, AI/Machine Learning
+- 🌱 I’m currently learning GraphQL, TypeScript, Frontend Security, Performance, Cypress.io, Systems Design, Algorithims, Data Visualization, AI/Machine Learning
 - 👯 I’m looking to collaborate on some kind of fitness app
 - 🤔 I’m looking for help with understanding more about systems design, testing, performance, and advanced frontend and cyber security
 - 💬 Ask me about my journey to web development, futsal/soccer, travel, minimalism, food, and language learning